All Episodes

 You cannot legally get past this point.

-That James Comey in his written submissions said never under investigation, not under investigation, no obstruction with regard to the Russian probe.
+That James Comey, in his written submissions, said never under investigation, not under investigation, no obstruction with regard to the Russian probe.

 And then he's the leaker.

-And that argument he's made, which is is ridiculous, that this was his personal document instead of the document of the Department of Justice.
+And that argument he's made, which is ridiculous, that this was his personal document instead of the document of the Department of Justice.

 Well, let's see what he's done.

-The President of the United States, in his role as the By the way, he writes it in a government car and a government computer.
+By the way, he writes it in a government car and a government computer.

-Whose property is it according to the records act?
+Whose property is it according to the Records Act?

 It's our property, United States of America.

-Then he puts it in his government desk, where he holds it in his government desk until he decides after he gets fired to take it out of that desk or to remove it before he got fired, and send it to a law professor who leaked it to the New York Times for the sole purpose of obtaining a special counsel, which he did.
+Then he puts it in his government desk where he holds it in his government desk until he decides after he gets fired to take it out of that desk or to remove it before he got fired and send it to a law professor who leaked it to the New York Times for the sole purpose of obtaining a special counsel, which he did.

 Now, this committee that's doing the questions today, as far as I know, have not received that memo.